 Deadlines to Respect

-The administration’s response deadline will be set according to project type.
+The administration’s response deadline is set according to project type.

-For light works, the deadline will be 2 months.
+For light works, the deadline is 2 months.
 Without response from the municipality within this deadline, authorisation is deemed granted.

 For larger projects still eligible for silence equals consent, the deadline may extend to 4 months.